Giibbzziiee/WebDesign2026/Project12/README.md

 ## Takeaways

 Even a simple prototype involves more stacking decisions than it looks like from the outside.
-Boundary clamping, collision timing, game over state — none of it is hard alone, but getting it all working together takes real iteration.
+Boundary clamping, collision timing, game over state.
+None of it is hard alone, but getting it all working together takes real iteration.